Mass Air Flow meter LH Jetronic

 No, 4% is not going to affect the idle issue that Steve has.
 Unusually for

-the UK his car is a cat equipped car, so MAF ageing not so critical.
-However the
+the UK, his car is a lambda sensor equipped car, so MAF ageing less critical.

-aged MAF will afffect throitttle respons eas the LH goes open loop under those
+aged MAF will afffect throttle response as the LH goes open loop under those

 3% aged is my advised limit for optimum drivablilty and power.

 MAF pin 1 is the burn of voltage (5v) when activated by the LH ECU.